CarroBader/formatter_assistant/README.md

 create_dict -vn -s
 ```

-This function take as an input the lists to be put un one on top of the other (that will be the keys), they should be separated with a space.
+This function take as an input two lists that should be separated with a space.
+The values in the first list becomes the keys of the dictionaries and
+the values in the second list becomes values in the dictionaries.

 INPUT: